 - All material is chosen and ordered before your project starts

-- 2-year warranty on all materials provided by Master Painting & Renovations
+- One-year warranty on all materials provided by Master Painting & Renovations

 - Highly trained, clean, professional work crews

 The adaptations will be custom built to suit the household’s disability or diminished abilities.